lw157/TBGranuloma/README.md

 Reference:

-Pyle et al. (2025) Paired single-cell and spatial transcriptional profiling reveals a central osteopontin macrophage response mediating tuberculous granuloma formation in humans and zebrafish. _mBio (accepted)_
+Pyle et al. (2025) Paired single-cell and spatial transcriptional profiling reveals a central osteopontin macrophage response mediating tuberculous granuloma formation in humans and zebrafish. _mBio, e01559-25

+The scRNA-seq data is also available at Broad Single Cell Portal: https://singlecell.broadinstitute.org/single_cell/study/SCP3268/paired-single-cell-and-spatial-transcriptional-profiling-reveals-a-central-osteopontin-macrophage-response-mediating-tuberculous-granuloma-formation.
+The Seurat rds file can be downloaded from "Download" link as well.